-- email address.
-Displays the user's email address in the SL1 user interface and audit logs. - [°] user principal name.
-Displays the value from the UPN field on this page in the SL1 user interface and audit logs. - Read Credential.
+- Name.
+Name of the LDAP/AD authentication resource. - Read Credential.
 Credential that allows SL1 to read data from an LDAP or Active Directory server.
 Select from a list of all LDAP and Active Directory credentials to which you have access.
 If this field has been set to a credential to which you do not have access, this field will display the value Restricted Credential.
 If you set this field to a different credential, the entry for Restricted Credential will be removed from the field; you will not be able to re-align the field with the Restricted Credential. - Write Credential.
 Credential that allows SL1 to write data to an LDAP or Active Directory server.
 Select from a list of all LDAP and Active Directory credentials to which you have access.
 If this field has been set to a credential to which you do not have access, this field will display the value Restricted Credential.
-If you set this field to a different credential, the entry for Restricted Credential will be removed from the field; you will not be able to re-align the field with the Restricted Credential.
+If you set this field to a different credential, the entry for Restricted Credential will be removed from the field; you will not be able to re-align the field with the Restricted Credential. - User Name Suffix.
+Optional field.
+Because SL1 can authenticate against multiple LDAP or Active Directory servers, there is a risk of collision among user names.
+In this field, you can enter a string to append to the user name to minimize the risk of collision.
+For example: - Suppose we entered @ad.local in this field. - Suppose the next LDAP/AD user logs in to SL1 with the user name bishopbrennan. - SL1 will log that user in as bishopbrennan@ad.local.